pks18/Dynamic-Programming/README.md

-# Some nice smaple problems on Dynamic programming!
+# Some nice sample problems on Dynamic programming!
 More content coming up!